2024tm93122/aceest-fitness/README.md

-# ACEest Fitness & Gym — Introduction To DevOps Assignment 1 & 2 Solution
+# ACEest Fitness & Gym — Introduction To DevOps Assignment

 A comprehensive Flask API that models workout logging, diet planning, and progress tracking for **ACEest Fitness and Gym**, packaged with unit tests, Dockerfile, and a GitHub Actions CI pipeline.